So it’s on, she’s pregnant! Life – and your relationship – is changing, no matter if you’re having your first baby or an addition.

 Staying Connected Tip #4: Handle The Finances

 Step up what you’re taking care of.
-Financial security will likely become much more important to her – so take this off her plate of things to be focussed on.
+Financial security will likely become much more important to her – so take this off her plate of things to be focused on.
 This might mean taking responsibility to pay all the bills, or it might be setting a clear vision of how things are going to work out financially.
 If she has a sense that the finances are solid, she will likely be much less stressed and will connect with you more easily.

 Staying Connected Tip #5: Set A Vision For The Pregnancy